maryam1357/Diabetes-Management-Application/README.md

 Another challenge with the data was that initially, as another side to this project, I was trying to predict user diabetes risk, and blood glucose fluctuations.
 Having done some research on diabetes, I realized that there are many features which  need to be tracked in order to come close to predicting risk based on blood glucose level.
 The important features that I needed but did not have for this purpose were exact time of food intake, the kind of food, insulin injection, physical activity, stress level, and etc.

+Because of data confidentiality, I have slightly replaced actual values for this report.

 ## Exploratory Analysis